dartmouth-cs98/hack-a-thing-21f-1-bguzman/README.md

 Overall this project was fun but got increasingly hard to follow as the explanations weren't the most in-depth and I feel like I have a very superficial understanding of the structure of Swift.
 Quizzes at the end of each tutorial did help but I was still left with many questions as to the specific details on a lot of code.

+I think the interface with the canvas is very helpful as it lets you see live what you're typing and how it affects the view.
+The numerous files make it a bit hard to follow what you're working on and having to update all the other files at the same time.

 ## Authors
 Brandon Guzman